John Stoltenberg

-John Stoltenberg (born 1944) is an American author, activist, magazine editor, college lecturer, playwright, and theater reviewer who identifies his political perspective as radical feminist.
+John Stoltenberg (born 1944) is an American writer who identifies his political perspective as radical feminist.
 For several years he has worked for DC Metro Theater Arts and as of 2019 is its executive editor.
 He has written three books, two collections of his essays and a novel.

 He was the life partner of Andrea Dworkin for 30 years and has lived with his husband, Joe Hamilton, for over 15 years.

 Education and career

 Stoltenberg studied philosophy, focusing on the philosophy of religion.
 He holds a Master of Divinity from Union Theological Seminary and a Master of Fine Arts in Theatre Arts from Columbia University School of the Arts.
 In undergraduate and graduate school, he began writing, producing, directing, and acting in plays.
 Upon graduation, he became the writer-in-residence and administrative director for the influential experimental theater company The Open Theater, whose artistic director was Joseph Chaikin.
 Meanwhile, Stoltenberg's own plays were produced off-Broadway, and he won a New York State Arts Council grant to be a playwright.

 In the 1980s, John began his career as a magazine editor.
 He worked as the managing editor at Essence, Working Woman, Lear's, and later AARP: The Magazine.
 Stoltenberg serves as executive editor and Communications Advisor for DC Metro Theater Arts, where he publishes theater reviews, interviews, and essays about live theater in Washington, D.C.
 In 2015, John produced a one-woman play titled Aftermath, which was an edited version of an unpublished essay by Andrea Dworkin.
 It was edited and directed for the stage by Adam Thorburn.